 There are many different options for accommodation in Gokceada.
 I would not recommend staying in hotels here because there is not much to do in the center.
 Instead, you can have a different holiday experience by considering other options in villages and bays.

 If you are planning a 3-4 day trip, I think it makes sense to spend your holiday in different places by dividing it into several parts.
-If you are here for a specific purpose, you can also choose a suitable accommodation for it.
-For example, if you want to see the culture and historical structure of the island, you can stay especially in Tepekoy, Zeytinlikoy, Kalekoy and Eski Bademli.
-Or, if you are here to surf on the island, you can consider bungalows, hotels and camping options close to the surfing schools in Kafelos.
+If you are here for a specific purpose, you can also choose suitable accommodation for it.
+For example, if you want to see the culture and historical structure of the island, you can stay especially in Tepekoy, Zeytinlikoy, Kalekoy, and Eski Bademli.
+Or, if you are here to surf on the island, you can consider bungalows, hotels, and camping options close to the surfing schools in Kafelos.

-Zeytinlikoy, Eski Bademli and Kalekoy are very rich in terms of accommodation options.
+Zeytinlikoy, Eski Bademli, and Kalekoy are very rich in terms of accommodation options.
 While walking around Tepekoy, which is much smaller than them, I noticed Hostel Agridia, which has a wonderful view.
 I did not stay in this hostel, but I wanted to share it with you because it has a great view of the lake.

 In some periods, you can find affordable accommodation using the Airbnb app.
 Click here to see accommodation options on Airbnb.
 If you book from this link, you will also have made a small contribution to me.

-Yes, there is!
+Yes, there are!
 In many parts of Gokceada, there are places suitable for both tent and caravan camping.
-If you want to camp instead of staying in hostels or hotels, you can do both paid camping in private enterprises and free camping in suitable places.
+If you want to camp instead of staying in hostels or hotels, you can do both paid camping in private enterprises and free camping in other places.
 However, it would be great to be careful when camping in tents, since there is a lot of wind on the island.

 Gokceada camping areas are generally located on the coastline.
 You can find paid camping areas in Yildiz Bay in the north, Kefalos in the southeast, and Ugurlu in the southwest.